 Shoemakersville is a very small borough located in the state of Pennsylvania.
 With a population of 1,356 people and just one neighborhood, Shoemakersville is the 750th largest community in Pennsylvania.
-Shoemakersville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Shoemakersville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs, Shoemakersville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Shoemakersville are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Shoemakersville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Shoemakersville is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Shoemakersville who work in sales jobs (11.61%), maintenance occupations (10.20%), and management occupations (9.18%).

-The percentage of adults in Shoemakersville with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.90% of adults in Shoemakersville have a bachelor's degree or advanced degree.
+The citizens of Shoemakersville are slightly less educated than the national average of 21.84% for the average city or town: 15.90% of adults in Shoemakersville have a bachelor's degree or advanced degree

 The per capita income in Shoemakersville in 2022 was $37,767, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $151,068 for a family of four.
 However, Shoemakersville contains both very wealthy and poor people as well.